AlexandreFPGoncalves/Random-numGen/README.md

 ## Start the Project

-In your terminal after you are done installing the dependencies run `npm install`
+In your terminal after you are done installing the dependencies run `npm start`

+## Build the Project

+In your terminal run `npm run deploy`